l3lackcurtains/large-scale-data-structures/homework6/readme.txt

 ################################################################################
 # Main Modules
 ################################################################################
-1) prefixTrie.h: It is a header file for the prefixTrie.cpp file.
+1) suffixTrie.h: It is a header file for the suffixTrie.cpp file.
-2) prefixTrie.cpp: It includes the main prefix trie methods and its helper functions.
+2) suffixTrie.cpp: It includes the main suffix trie methods and its helper functions.
+3) suffixTree.h: It is a header file for the suffixTree.cpp file.
+4) suffixTree.cpp: It includes the main suffix trie methods and its helper functions.
-3) homework.cpp: The main file that runs the solutions for problems 1a and 1b.
+5) homework.cpp: The main file that runs the solutions for problems 1a, 1b, 2a and 2b.

 ################################################################################
 # Others modules used